iainvm/deposits/README.md

 If you have Taskfile installed then a simple `task docker` will run the `docker-compose.yaml` and bring up the `api` and `postrgres` contianers

 `docker compose -f infrastructure/docker-compose.yml up -d --build` ran in the root of the project will work as well

+## Testing

+There is a small playthrough of the server and some checks in the cli [main.go](application/cli/main.go).
+Can either run the entire file, or set through it with an IDE